Calories in White Rice (Cooked): Nutrition Facts & Serving Sizes

 Track Your Intake

-See how white rice fits your personal calorie and macro targets.
+See how white rice (cooked) fits your personal calorie and macro targets.

 Related Foods